-- B1.
-Prior to entry into force of the licence for this fishery and once per fishing season prior to entering the Convention Area, the vessel shall, under observation by a scientific observer: - (i) set a minimum of two longlines of the maximum length to be used by the vessel in the Convention Area with a minimum of four bottle tests (see paragraphs B5 to B9) on the middle one-third of each longline; - (ii) randomise bottle test placement on the longline, noting that all tests should be applied midway between weights; - (iii) calculate an individual sink rate for each bottle test at the time of the test, where: - (a) the sink rate shall be measured as the time taken for the longline to sink from the surface (0 m) to 10 m; - (b) this sink rate shall be at a minimum rate of 0.3 m/s; - (iv) if the minimum sink rate is not achieved at all eight sample points (four tests on two longlines), continue the testing until such time as a total of eight tests with a minimum sink rate of 0.3 m/s are recorded; - (v) all equipment and fishing gear used in the tests is to be to the same specifications as that to be used in the Convention Area.
+- (c) for vessels using the Spanish longline system, with longlines less than 16 000 m in length, each longline shall be of the maximum length to be used by the vessel in the Convention Area; - (d) for vessels using a longline system other than an autoline or Spanish longline system, each longline shall be of the maximum length to be used by the vessel in the Convention Area; - (ii) randomise bottle test placement on the longline, noting that all tests should be applied midway between weights; - (iii) calculate an individual sink rate for each bottle test at the time of the test, where: - (a) the sink rate shall be measured as the time taken for the longline to sink from the surface (0 m) to 10 m; - (b) this sink rate shall be at a minimum rate of 0.3 m/s; - (iv) if the minimum sink rate is not achieved at all eight sample points (four tests on two longlines), continue the testing until such time as a total of eight tests with a minimum sink rate of 0.3 m/s are recorded; - (v) all equipment and fishing gear used in the tests is to be to the same specifications as that to be used in the Convention Area. - B2.

-- B2.
 During fishing, for a vessel to be allowed to maintain the exemption to night-time setting requirements (paragraph 4 of Conservation Measure 25-02), regular longline sink rate monitoring shall be undertaken by the CCAMLR scientific observer.
-The vessel shall cooperate with the CCAMLR observer who shall: - (i) attempt to conduct a bottle test on one longline set every twenty-four hour period; - (ii) every seven days conduct at least four bottle tests on a single longline to determine any sink rate variation along the longline; - (iii) randomise bottle test placement on the longline, noting that all tests should be applied halfway between weights; - (iv) calculate an individual longline sink rate for each bottle test at the time of the test; - (v) measure the longline sink rate as the time taken for the longline to sink from the surface (0 m) to 10 m.

-B3.
-The vessel shall:
+The vessel shall cooperate with the CCAMLR observer who shall: - (i) attempt to conduct a bottle test on one longline set every twenty-four hour period; - (ii) every seven days conduct at least four bottle tests on a single longline to determine any sink rate variation along the longline; - (iii) randomise bottle test placement on the longline, noting that all tests should be applied halfway between weights; - (iv) calculate an individual longline sink rate for each bottle test at the time of the test; - (v) measure the longline sink rate as the time taken for the longline to sink from the surface (0 m) to 10 m. - B3.
+The vessel shall: - (i) ensure that all longlines are weighted to achieve a minimum longline sink rate of 0.3 m/s at all times whilst operating under this exemption; - (ii) report daily to its national agency on the achievement of this target whilst operating under this exemption;

-- (i) ensure that all longlines are weighted to achieve a minimum longline sink rate of 0.3 m/s at all times whilst operating under this exemption; - (ii) report daily to its national agency on the achievement of this target whilst operating under this exemption; - (iii) ensure that data collected from longline sink rate tests prior to entering the Convention Area and longline sink rate monitoring during fishing are recorded in the CCAMLR-approved format1 and submitted to the relevant national agency and CCAMLR Data Manager within two months of the vessel departing a fishery to which this measure applies. - B4.
+- (iii) ensure that data collected from longline sink rate tests prior to entering the Convention Area and longline sink rate monitoring during fishing are recorded in the CCAMLR-approved format and submitted to the relevant national agency and CCAMLR Data Manager within two months of the vessel departing a fishery to which this measure applies. - B4.
 A bottle test is to be conducted as described below.